 Considering the disorder strengths, $\Delta_{2,4}$ remain relatively stable (Fig.~\ref{class-FP-3-8}(f)) but instead $\Delta_{3,4}$ diverges and tends to zero (Fig.~\ref{class-FP-3-8}(e)), respectively.
 This therefore indicates that some of interaction parameters flow towards big values as approaching certain fixed points.
 Generally, it is of interest to point out that the system usually exhibits non-trivial critical phenomena around such kinds of fixed points~\cite{Vafek2012PRB,Vafek2014PRB,Roy2018PRX,Wang2017QBCP}.
 In order to make the theory and our consideration under control within the perturbative theory, we are suggested to rescale all interaction parameters by the dominant interaction parameter~\cite{Vafek2012PRB,Vafek2014PRB,Roy2018PRX,Wang2017QBCP}.
 This gives rise to the rescaled FPs parameters, which consist of several small values.
 In other words, the coordinates of FP is equivalent to $\{x_i(l_c)/\max\{x_i\}\}$ with the variable $x_i$ standing for all the interaction parameters $v_z,v_p,\lambda_{1-6},\Delta_{1,2,3,41,42,43}$ appearing in the effective action~(\ref{Eq_S_eff}).

 In principle, these eight distinct kinds of fixed points encapsulate the basic low-energy physics of the effective theory~(\ref{Eq_S_eff}).
-As a consequence, the following studies will revolve around them and then uncover the critical properties caused by the interplay of fermionic interactions and disorders in the low-energy regime.
+For the sake of completeness, the following studies will revolve around them and then uncover the distinct critical properties caused by the interplay of fermionic interactions and disorders in the vicinity of all potential fixed points.